Maud Bruce: Work at ROF Aycliffe during World War II

 During World War II, Maud again worked in munitions.
 She had to carry an identity card upon entry and exit to the factory.
 As at H.M.
 Factory Gretna, the munition workers at Aycliffe were working with dangerous chemicals and many suffered adverse effects on their health.
 Later in life Bruce would have to wear "specially tinted spectacles" and have the morning newspaper read out to her because of the damage done to her eyesight.
 She began working at the factory when it opened in 1941.
 She later commented, "I loved the work until the accident.
 I was in hospital over five months."
 This accident happened in 1943, when "some ammunition exploded, and she was very severely burned on her face, arms, hands and chest.
 She spent six months in Darlington Hospital and then returned to the factory until the end of the war."

 To recover from this injury, Bruce had plastic surgery—still a relatively new procedure mostly performed on servicemen who suffered awful injuries in the course of their duties.
 Later in life, she would have a distinctive mark from these injuries; "Mrs Nunn had had some plastic surgery on her face – she’d put her hands up to shield her face in the explosion.
 I think she was one of the first people to have it and her skin was kind of wrinkle free in those areas."

 Later life and death

 After the war ended, Bruce worked as a school dinner lady.
 Her husband took his life in 1954, and her eldest son, Raymond, predeceased her by 11 years.
 Bruce lived to be a 100.
 She celebrated with her family and friends at the nursing home in which she lived, and received a letter from the Queen.
 Her big birthday was reported in the local press and Bruce spoke to reporters about her long life.
 "I didn’t want to reach 100, I think it is too long to live, but I am now looking forward to my birthday."
 She also recalled the moment she was awarded the OBE, saying: "the OBE was the most memorable experience of my life.
 It was a great honour and I am very proud of the award."
-Maud Bruce passed away in 1995.
+Maud Bruce died in 1995.